 Every student learns differently and at their own pace.
 In my experience the learning must be interactive.
-Learning is conversation that empowers the student and the teacher.
+Learning is conversation that empowers the student to share knowledge and answers to their questions.
 Students will not only learn the songs they love, they will learn about music itself.
 This activity is very beneficial for the brain in all areas of interest.

 My students have gone on to study music at Berklee, Oberlin, University of Miami and many others due, in part, to my letters of recommendation.